janilamppu/lunch-menu-api/README.md

 # lunch-menu-api

+NOTE: This is entirely deprecated.

-Lahti Mukkulankatu lunch menu API to be called from Slack.
+Lunch menu API to be called from Slack.